Seldom-SE/seldom_pixel/README.md

 ## Philosophies

-- Assets are created through images
+- Assets are normal images

 All assets, including filters, are loaded from images. `seldom_pixel`'s scope is limited to rendered things, so this doesn't apply to things like levels and sounds.
 I recommend